makersacademy/acebook-java-template/README.md

 ## Design

-This app uses a structure that is similar to Bookmark Manager.
-The biggest difference is that, here, the repository pattern is used.
+This app uses the repository pattern.
 The repository pattern separates the business logic of models from the responsibility of connecting to the database and making queries.
 Take a look in the `src/main/java/repository` and you'll find `PostRepository` which generates and executes queries to Create, Read, Update and Delete (CRUD) posts.
+Depending on what you've built in the past, it might or might not feel familiar to you.

 ## Initial learning goals